CAG9/distributed-computing/README.md

 You will need change a little details on “storedb.py” and “data_process”, change the variable PATH according to your project.

 We upload a json files that you can use to test, only download and put this files on “project”
-## Introductions:
-We set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos

 ## implementation:
 Code : racec9999/distributed-computing/witter_streamer.py